renoelmendorp/AVLWrapper/README.md

 * Time-domain analyses

 ## Installation
-AVLWrapper can be installed from pip:
+AVLWrapper can be installed from PyPI:
 ```
 $ pip install avlwrapper
 ```